The Ultimate Guide to Dental Treatments in Hemel Hempstead

 One of the most common questions patients ask is, “Are root canals painful?”

 Modern root canal treatments are performed using advanced techniques and local anaesthesia, making the procedure comfortable for most patients.
-You can learn more about how our specialists perform this procedure on our endodontic treatment page.
+Learn more about our root canal treatment.

 During the procedure: